TwilioDevEd/warm-transfer-flask/README.md

    browser tabs or windows.

    **Notes:**
-   * Remember to use your SSL enabled ngrok url `https`.
+   * Remember to use your SSL enabled ngrok URL `https`.
    Failing to do this won't allow you to receive incoming calls.

    * The application has been tested with [Chrome](https://www.google.com/chrome/)